roopkt/JavaScript-Starter-App-With-Testing/README.md

-# Welcome to the Javascript HTML CSS jQery starter app
+# Welcome to the Javascript HTML CSS jQery starter app with Tests

 Starter app for learning `javascript,jquery,css` project.